-- Congress must understand investments in alternative forms of energy, such as natural gas and its infrastructure, can help bring down costs and emissions while having bipartisan support. - As a nation, we must look at alternative forms of energy like natural gas to ensure we can fully support a grid that meets our needs as we advance our technology.
+- Congress must understand investments in alternative forms of energy, such as natural gas, can help bring down costs and have bipartisan support. - As a nation, we must look at alternative forms of energy like natural gas to ensure we can fully support a grid that meets our needs as we advance our technology.